 Students are encouraged to seek academic advisement on matters related to degree requirements.
-The BSHIM Program Director will be responsible for working with the student to develop degree audits.
-All requests for course substitutions, permission to take courses elsewhere, etc. must be made with the Department Chair.
+The BSHIM Program Director will be responsible for working with the student to develop the degree plan.
+All requests for course substitutions, permission to take courses elsewhere, etc. must be made with the Program Director and approved by the Department Chair.
 It is suggested that all students meet with their advisor each semester to review progress toward completion of the degree.
 Some group advising may also be done from time to time during class time.